-During the lab tests, the robot with a mini-brain was able to learn to respond to injury in real-time.
+During the lab tests, the robot with a mini-brain was able to learn to respond to injury in real time.
 It also continued to respond to pressure even after damage, proving the robustness of the system.

-For now, the experiment is in a prototype stage, but the discovery made by the NTU Singapore scientists could bring with it an innovation capable of giving a new approach to robots applying new technologies such as AI and new manufacturing methods with the aim of mimicking human neurobiological functions with robots.
+For now, the experiment is in the prototype stage, but the discovery made by the NTU Singapore scientists could bring with it an innovation capable of giving a new approach to robots applying new technologies such as AI and new manufacturing methods with the aim of mimicking human neurobiological functions with robots.